ppy/osu-wiki/news/2024/2024-09-16-the-followpoint-xootynator-the-ceo-of-full-area.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3717598">xootynator</a></p>

 I got into art when I was very young, always doodling on my homework and such.
-I first got a tablet when I was 12 years old and was pretty into my DeviantArt and Instagram phase doing a lot of My Little Pony stuff... but I think what inspired me the most as a child was looking at old concept art for games that me and my cousins would play.
+I first got a tablet when I was 12 years old and was pretty into my DeviantArt and Instagram phase doing a lot of My Little Pony stuff... but I think what inspired me the most as a child was looking at old concept art for games that my cousins and I would play.
 I have a soft spot in my heart for the concept work of the game Scaler, which featured fantasy landscapes and creatures!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-09-16-the-followpoint-xootynator-the-ceo-of-full-area/avatar-MegaMix.jpg')"></a>